system-dev-formations/install-k8s-lunanode/README.md

 # install-k8s-lunanode

 This repository is here to set up a sandbox to train kubernetes students.
 Couple of
-scripts create the environment in Lunanode, a canadian ISP, with good price for virtual machines
+scripts create the environment in Lunanode, a canadian ISP, with lowcd .. price for virtual machines
 see their website [here](https://www.lunanode.com/).

 ## First create all cluster VMs